Life before Girton

 My favourite classroom activity

-The children in Year Two always look forward to earning Burge Bucks.
+The children in my class always look forward to earning Burge Bucks.
 As a Preparatory teacher for ten years, it started out as a way to develop skills with financial calculations.
-The concept grew into something more than just adding $1 coins!
-The children have wallets, earn money, receive fines, practise trading and skip counting, work out change, make purchases and even get to be banker!
+The concept grew into something more than just adding amounts!
+The children have wallets, practise trading and skip counting, work out change, make purchases and even get the odd fine everyone now and then!
 Earning Burge Bucks is a great Maths activity and also lots of fun.

 What difference can good teaching make?

-Good teaching is a combination of continued learning, building relationships and knowledge of curriculum and the way students learn.
-I completed a course online about ways to differentiate learning and I experimented with my class to see how far they could go.
-The results were amazing.
-The children expressed their knowledge in so many different ways and I was so proud of their achievements.
-It’s now an integrated part of the way I teach!
+Good teaching is a combination of continued learning, building relationships, knowing the curriculum and also the way children learn.
+Several years ago, I completed a course online about ways to differentiate learning and I experimented with my class to see how far they could go.
+The children expressed their knowledge in so many different ways and I was impressed with their achievements and creativity.
+I saw so many benefits to this approach that it’s now an integrated part of the way I teach!

 My co-curricular involvement at Girton began in soccer.
 I had a dedicated Year 10 student who helped organise the soccer skill development activities which was lucky because I knew nothing about soccer.
 From here I moved into basketball, where I have been ever since.

-Outside of work, I spend lots of time gardening.
+Outside of work, I spend time gardening and being in the outdoors when the weather is nice.
 I enjoy reading, camping and travelling to new places with my family.